-User Experience (UX) is everything that happens to your users when they interact with your business or organisation via your website, application or online communications.
+User Experience (UX) is everything that happens to your users when they interact with your business or organization via your website, application or online communications.
 It includes everything they see, hear and do as well as their emotional reactions.

-The means with which you interact with a product – be it physical or digital – is called the user interface.
+The means by which you interact with a product – be it physical or digital – is called the user interface.
 So to take this website as an example, the UI consists of its layout, the navigation, the search box, the links… basically all the visual components that you can use to interact with the site.

 Much of what we call UI nowadays is really GUI (graphical user interface), i.e. the images and icons on your computer or mobile.